-Reserves for losses and LAE are based in part upon the estimation of case reserves reported from brokers, insureds and ceding companies.
+Reserves for losses and Loss Adjustment Expenses (LAE) are based in part upon the estimation of case reserves reported from brokers, insureds and ceding companies.
 The Company also uses statistical and actuarial methods to estimate ultimate expected losses and LAE.
 The period from the occurrence of a loss, the reporting of a loss to the Company and the settlement of the Company's liability may be several months or years.
 During this period, additional facts and trends may be revealed.
 As these factors become apparent, case reserves will be adjusted, sometimes requiring an increase or decrease in the overall reserves of the Company, and at other times requiring a reallocation of incurred but not reported reserves to specific case reserves.
 These estimates are reviewed regularly, and such adjustments, if any, are recorded in earnings in the period in which they become known.
 While management believes it has made a reasonable estimate of ultimate losses, there can be no assurances that ultimate losses and loss expenses will not exceed the total reserves.

-The following table represents the activity in the reserve for losses and LAE for the years ended December 31, 2021 and 2020:
+The following table represents the activity in the reserve for losses and LAE for the years ended December 31, 2022 and 2021:

-2021 2020 Gross reserves for losses and LAE, beginning of year 914,065 348,774 Reinsurance recoverable balances, beginning of year - - Net reserves for losses and LAE, beginning of year 914,065 348,774 Increase (decrease) in net loss and LAE incurred in respect of losses: Current year 298,860 392,464 Prior years (10,836) (1,299) Total net incurred losses and LAE 288,024 391,165 Less net loss and LAE paid in respect of losses occurring in: Current year (149,663) (204,073) Prior years (202,555) (163,043) Total net losses paid (352,218) (367,116) Adjustments: Effect of net foreign currency gain/(loss) on loss and LAE (3,905) 20,492 Acquisition of loss reserves relating to RITC 65,754 520,750 Sale of loss reserves relating to LPT (294,924) - 646 706 014.065 Net reserves for losses and LAE, end of year 616,796 914,065 Reinsurance recoverable balances, end of year 292 - Gross reserves for losses and LAE, end of year 617,088 914,065
+2022 2021 Gross reserves for losses and LAE, beginning of year 617,088 914,065 Reinsurance recoverable balances, beginning of year (292) - Net reserves for losses and LAE, beginning of year 616,796 914,065 Increase (decrease) in net loss and LAE incurred in respect of losses: Current year 323,475 298,860 Prior years 295 (10,836) Total net incurred losses and LAE 323,770 288,024 Less net loss and LAE paid in respect of losses occurring in: Current year (82,868) (149,663) Prior years (148,832) (202,555) Total net losses paid (231,700) (352,218) Adjustments: Effect of net foreign currency gain/(loss) on loss and LAE (18,443) (3,905) Acquisition (reduction) of loss reserves relating to RITC (64,875) 65,754 Sale of loss reserves relating to LPT (294,924) Net reserves for losses and LAE, end of year 625,548 616,796 Reinsurance recoverable balances, end of year 139 292 Gross reserves for losses and LAE, end of year 625,687 617,088

-Acquisition of loss reserves relating to RITC relates to the additional reserves the Company assumes as part of its quota share with CCCL.
-During 2021, the Company acquired additional reserves because of the increased quota share cession percentage when the 2018 Year of Account reserves reinsured into the 2019 Year of Account upon closure as at December 31, 2020.
-During 2020, the Company acquired the 2017 & Prior Years of Account reserves when the reserves reinsured into the 2018 Year of Account upon closure as at December 31, 2019.
-The Company receives a RITC premium equal to the reserves plus any unearned premiums.
+The acquisition or reduction of loss reserves relating to RITC relates to the reserves the Company assumes as a result of a change in cession percentages of its quota share with CCCL.
+During 2022, the Company reduced its reserves because of the decreased quota share cession percentage when the 2019 Year of Account reserves reinsured into the 2020 Year of Account upon closure as at December 31, 2022.
+During 2021, the Company acquired the 2018 & Prior Years of Account reserves at a higher quota share cession percentage when the reserves reinsured into the 2019 Year of Account upon closure as at December 31, 2021.
+The Company receives or pays a RITC premium equal to the change in loss reserves plus change in unearned premiums as a result of the RITC.
+Cession percentages were 40% for 2022, 35% for 2021 and 2020 and 60% for 2019.